Louisville Bankruptcy Attorney

 Gather Your Documents

 First, every debtor must provide the Bankruptcy Court with documents and exhibits.
-Trustees look for hidden assets, income, & transfers in these documents.
+Trustees review these documents to do their job.
 Download our consumer or small business checklist.

 Step 2